 Our cappuccinos were not only delicious but also super cheap -one of the perks of being in a less touristy area.

 After our coffee we had a few plans of things we wanted to see in the area: all of which failed.
 We couldn’t get into the basilica because Matt was wearing shorts and I was wearing a short dress.
-We trekked over to Piazza del Carmine to see Cappella Brancacci, but it was closed.
+After trekking over to Piazza del Carmine to see Cappella Brancacci, we realised it was closed.
 We headed down to Piazza Torquato to see the Giardino Torrigiani – but after literally following the walls all the way around the garden it turns out it’s not open to the public!

 Lunch: I’Raddi di Santo Spirito